panacloud-modern-global-apps/jamstack-serverless/README.md

 Modern Applications

-Modern applications are built with a combination of modular architecture patterns like micro services (instead of monolithic)  and components, serverless operational models, event driven with data stored in modern globally distributed databases, services connected with GraphQL Query and realtime subscription APIs, and agile developer processes that allow organizations to innovate faster while reducing risk, time to market, and total cost of ownership.
+Modern applications are built with a combination of modular architecture patterns like micro services (instead of monolithic)  and components, serverless operational models, event driven architecture, data stored in modern globally distributed databases, services connected with GraphQL Query and realtime subscription APIs, and agile developer processes that allow organizations to innovate faster while reducing risk, time to market, and total cost of ownership.
 Modern web apps include Single Page App (SPA) frameworks (for example, React, Angular, or Vue) and static-site generators (SSGs) (for example, Gatsby, Next, Hugo, or Jekyll).

 [AWS Modern Applications](https://aws.amazon.com/modern-apps/)